Health-RI/cedar2fdp/dcat_exports/README.md

 ### v0.1.0

+### Summary

+Current script was developed to export COVID-19 projects metadata from CEDAR metadata forms to European COVID-19 platform.
+Project metadata are transformed into Health-RI developed metadata model and serialised as .ttl and/or .xml file.

 ### Source

+#### CEDAR Templates

+Metadata forms filled in based on metadata templates designed by [the Center for Expanded Data Annotation and Retrieval (CEDAR)](https://metadatacenter.org) are the main source.
+CEDAR Templates hierarchy is shown in the diagram below:

 ![](docs/images/Cedar_schema.png)

+#### ORCID records

+[ORCID](https://orcid.org) records we used to provide creator and contact point information.

+#### COVID-19 Portal

+[COVID-19 NL Portal](https://covid19initiatives.health-ri.nl/p/ProjectOverview) is a homepage reference for the portal data and portal Project IDs are used as subject URLs for datasets.

 ### Mapping

+A detailed mapping between source fields and catalog's/dataset's attributes is represented in the table below:

 | Type                      | Health-RI Class | Health-ri Property URI          | Required    | Source field                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         | Transformation rule/Comment                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 |---------------------------|-----------------|---------------------------------|-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|